The Szemeredi-Trotter Theorem in the Complex Plane: Separation Lemma

-Consider a critical system $(P,E)$ of $n$ points and $e$ lines in $\C^2$.
-First we show that in this hypothetic system, $n$ and $e$ cannot be extremely far from each other, more precisely, either of them is much larger than the square root of the other.
+First we show that in a critical system $(P,E)$, the parameters $n$ and $e$ cannot be too far from each other, more precisely, each of them is much larger than the square root of the other.